SnowWalkerJ/StaticPy/docs/source/introduction.rst

 Introduction
 ============

 StaticPy is a Python-to-C++ translater.
+It is designed in a way that code can be run in both Python and C++ mode.
+That is, StaticPy valid code should be able to not only be translated to C++ and compiled, but also run by Python interpreter directly.

 It supports a subset of Python grammar.
-It analyzes Python bytecode of a function and translates it to C++.
+It analyzes Python AST and translates it to C++.
 You can write a C++ template and embed the generated code in your template to form a complete code.

 Optionally, it can bind the C++ code back to Python using Pybind11 to grant super speed to Python.